The main organ that processes

 on and severe Autism at the far right.

-Even more success can be achieved when the Biomedical approach is combined with Brain Gym®, (Educational) Kinesiology, the SureReading method
+Even more success can be achieved when the Biomedical approach is combined with modalities such as Herbal medicine, Homeopathy, Brain Gym®, (Educational) Kinesiology, Neuro-Organisation

 Together these treatments can:

-* increase access to all areas in the brain
+* increase access to all areas of the brain

-* enhance communication between all areas in the brain
+* enhance communication between all areas of the brain

 * teach new skills to previously inaccessible areas